If you're new here, you may want to sign up for free updates. You can also get a copy of my eBook The Writer's Manifesto.

-I thought it might help to share with you what I did this past year.
-Maybe the lessons I’ve learned can help you realize your dream of publishing a book sooner than you think.
+Let's start with sharing what it took to publish that first book.
+The lessons I learned along the way can help you realize your own dream of writing and publishing a book sooner than you think.

-There were three things I did that made it possible to get a book contract in less than eight months — all without having to write a single book proposal.
+Well, there were three steps that made it possible to get a book contract in less than eight months — all without having to write a single book proposal or query letter.
+If you want to write books for a living, this is where you start.

 Publishers and literary agents all have one important question when you submit a book idea or proposal to them: